How to Start a Home Staging Business

 - Knowledge of trends.
 It’s good to be able to keep up with design trends like colors and textures, and it’s easy to do by keeping an eye on design publications and sites like Pinterest.

 - Business knowledge and experience.
 While a home staging business is not complicated to run, it’s good to have some knowledge of marketing, contracts, and finance/accounting.
+Taking a home staging course will provide professional development to excel in this industry.

 - Customer service.
 You’ll need to be able to build rapport with your customers and provide timely, reliable, and professional service to keep them engaged and satisfied.